PdxCodeGuild/Full-Stack-Day-Class/notes/git-revise-history.md

 Instead revert or just move files.
 Git handles moving source very gracefully.

+1. Remove a path from all commits in all branches:

-1.  ```bash
+    ```bash
     git filter-branch \
     --index-filter "git rm --cached -f --ignore-unmatch PATH" \
     --prune-empty \
     -- --all
     ```

-    That will remove a path from all commits in all branches.

 1. Ensure that things look good.
     Double check your program and tests run and that no other files are missing.